jim245/cs386team1/Deliverables/Report 8.md

 Project repo: https://github.com/jim245/cs386team1 <br>

 ## 1. Summary of Activities
 Colin – I added the simplest form of camera movement that can be changed later on if need-be, and a framework for the score mechanic.
-Later fixed player movement bug. <br>
+Later fixed player movement bug and a bug with the timer & death event. <br>
 Andrew – I worked on setting up a title screen with only one button to start the game.<br>
 Zach – I worked on creating the in-game timer that will be used for the leaderboard. <br>
 Jack – I built the basic level layout, adding platforms and structure to the game.
 I coded the platforms to allow the player to jump through from underneath.
 I also distributed the spike objects Jade produced throughout the level.<br>